AY2324S2-CS2113-F15-2/tp/docs/UserGuide.md

 **Format:**
 `sleep add DURATION d/DATE`
 * The duration provided must be a positive real number.
-* The time indicated should follow the 24-hour system.
+* The duration should not exceed 24 hours.
 * The date provided should be of the form YYYY-MM-DD.